From battling depression to year-end No.1: the re-birth of Ashleigh Barty

 Following that win at the Miami Open, Barty described her progress: "I have had a very unique journey.
 It's been two or three years since I've been coming back to the sport and I've had some heartbreaking losses but some pretty amazing moments,"

-Her prowess in singles and doubles makes her a surefire medal prospect for Tokyo 2020.
+Her prowess in singles and doubles makes the 23-year-old Queenslander a surefire medal prospect for Tokyo 2020.

 Barty had come to attention in 2011 when she beat Madison Keys on the way to taking the Junior Wimbledon title.